 How effective is the RC Wave’s thermostat?

 I set the radiator to 22 °C – a very generous comfort temperature, waited for it to cool to that temperature, and then spent the next hour recording how much time the radiator spent switched off and switched on.
 This experiment was made a little trickier by the RC Wave’s silent operation – I had to check the radiator every minute to see if it was producing heat.
 Luckily the control panel displays a heating icon whenever the radiator is actually using power, so it was always obvious when the radiator was heating.
 In one hour, the RC Wave only actually used power for a total of 18 minutes.
 For the rest of the 42 minutes, it waited dormant – monitoring the temperature but otherwise using no power.

-Naturally, in colder weather the radiator might need to spend more time switched on, but, as an indication of the radiator’s efficiency and the accuracy of its thermostat, a 70% switch off rate is very impressive.
-Time to check the radiator’s next most important energy saving feature – its programming.
+Naturally, in colder weather the radiator might need to spend more time switched on, but, as an indication of the radiator’s efficiency and the accuracy of its thermostat, a 70% switch-off rate is very impressive.
+Time to check the radiator’s next most important energy-saving feature – its programming.

 The RC Wave is an excellent all-rounder, and would make a great choice for efficient heating throughout your home.
 The only caveat to that is that it is not suitable for bathroom heating – so, in this instance, I would swap it for a good electric towel rail.
 Shop your own RC Wave today and don’t forget to check out our handy radiator calculator – answer a few simple questions and it will tell you the right size and wattage needed for your space.